Tutorial: Create and configure an Azure Active Directory Domain Services managed domain

 Synchronized credential information in Azure AD can't be re-used if you later create a managed domain - you must reconfigure the password hash synchronization to store the password hashes again.
 Previously domain-joined VMs or users won't be able to immediately authenticate - Azure AD needs to generate and store the password hashes in the new managed domain.

+[Azure AD Connect Cloud Sync is not supported with Azure AD DS][/azure/active-directory/cloud-sync/what-is-cloud-sync#comparison-between-azure-ad-connect-and-cloud-sync].
+On-premises users need to be synced using Azure AD Connect in order to be able to access domain-joined VMs.
 For more information, see Password hash sync process for Azure AD DS and Azure AD Connect.

 The steps to generate and store these password hashes are different for cloud-only user accounts created in Azure AD versus user accounts that are synchronized from your on-premises directory using Azure AD Connect.